 Here are the 9 different currencies that you can trade:

 Some of the stocks that you own may issue dividends.
 These dividends will be credited straight to your Prime Account.

 Depending on the market that you’re trading in, you may incur a dividend withholding tax.

 This tax will be deducted before the dividends are credited to your account.
 After receiving your dividends, you can choose to either:

 For mutual funds in Fund Mall, any periodic dividends will be deposited in your Fund Mall account within 4 days after the dividend distribution date.

 If you do not have enough funds to invest, you may borrow from Tiger Brokers as leverage.

 However, the leverage charges are quite high.

-As such, I would advise you to exchange your SGD to the currency of the market first before you start trading.
+As such, I would advise you to check the amount of stock you can buy with cash before you start trading.